TalaatHasanin/TalaatHasanin/README.md

 # Hi there.
 I'm Talaat 👋

-I am a Computer Engineering Student with an interest in Analytics, Data & Software Engineering.
+I am a Data Engineer and Python Developer.
 I would love to connect 🙂

 * 🌱  I'm learning Data Engineering
 * 🖥️  Check out some of my projects ~ [Hashnode-Py](https://github.com/TalaatHasanin/hashnode_py) !!